 The Code provides further detail for each of the key principles to describe expectations and is used as part of the Annual Governance Review each year.
-Attached to this report is the Code - Appendix 1.
-Last year's Annual Governance Statement can be seen within https://www.nsomerset.gov.uk/sites/default/files/2022-07/Statement%20of%20Accounts%202021-22%20-%20Draft%20accounts%20FINAL%20220707.pdf completion alongside the Council's Section 151 Officer to identify any ways in which the process could be further enhanced.
+Last year's Annual Governance Statement can be seen in the link here.

-3.2 Process for 2022/23 Statement
+3.2 Process for 2023/24 Statement

-An overview of the general process for the compilation and approval of the Annual Governance Statement for 2021/22 is attached at the end of this report at Annex A. This is similar to the process adopted in previous years but will be reviewed during each stage of
+An overview of the general process for the compilation and approval of the Annual Governance Statement for 2023/24 is attached at the end of this report at Annex A. This is similar to the process adopted in previous years but will be reviewed during each stage of completion alongside the Council's Section 151 Officer to identify any ways in which the process could be further enhanced.